ManticoreGamesInc/platform-documentation/src/references/mobile_device_preview.md

 During preview mode, mouse, keyboard, touch, and controller input will change based on the preview mode chosen.

-!!! warning "Multiplayer Preview Mode & Portait Mode"
+!!! warning "Multiplayer Preview Mode & Portrait Mode"
     The device preview only works in editor and local preview mode.
 Multiplayer preview mode is currently not supported.

     Only landscape mode is supported for now.